reuniware/CryptoForex-Trader-Framework/CCXT_ICHIMOKU/README.md

 - "gutc" means "getting under the cloud".
 - Condition of scan (C3) : if SSB>SSA then OpenPrice>SSA and ClosePrice<SSA else if SSA>SSB then OpenPrice>SSB and ClosePrice<SSB
 - Scan results will be written to results.txt file.

+The -t option is to be used if you are searching for an asset to trade (very short term trading).